Bankruptcy for Married Couples

 The three disadvantages of filing a joint case are:

-- If one spouse owns to much property it may cause qualification problems or unaffordable payments
+- If one spouse owns too much property, it may cause qualification problems or unaffordable payments

-- The effect on your credit will show up on both spouse’s credit report.
+- The effect on your credit will show up on both spouses’ credit reports.

-If you or your non-filing spouse have questions about bankruptcy you should speak to one of our experienced bankruptcy attorneys.
-We offer free initial consultation appointments.
+If you or your non-filing spouse have questions about bankruptcy, you should speak to one of our experienced bankruptcy attorneys.
+We can share more of the benefits of bankruptcy for married couples during a free initial consultation.